 The summary below presents the research evidence on physical environment in the Australasian context.

-The Teaching & Learning Toolkit focuses on impact; it presents an estimate of the average impact of physical environment on learning progress, based on the synthesis of a large number of quantitative studies from around the world.
+The Early Childhood Education Toolkit focuses on impact; it presents an estimate of the average impact of physical environment interventions on learning progress, based on the synthesis of a large number of quantitative studies from around the world.

 This page offers a summary and analysis of individual Australasian studies on physical environment.
-In contrast to the Toolkit it includes studies which do not estimate impact, but instead investigate the implementation of interventions and how they are perceived by school leaders, teachers and students.
-This information is valuable for school leaders and teachers interested in finding out more about particular examples of physical environment interventions that have been delivered in Australia and New Zealand.
+In contrast to the Early Childhood Education Toolkit it includes studies which do not estimate impact, but instead investigate the implementation of interventions and how they are perceived by early learning professionals and young learners.
+This information is valuable for early learning centres interested in finding out more about particular examples of physical environment interventions that have been delivered in Australia and New Zealand.